 Removing sediment from your beer

 This sort of goes hand in hand with the previous point.
-If you wanted to produce ‘filtered’ beer without having to pay for all the equipment modern commercial breweries have, then bottling from the keg is an option.
+If you wanted to produce ‘filtered’ beer without having to pay for all the equipment modern commercial breweries have (buy beer from local breweries), then bottling from the keg is an option.